-- Manuscripts must be prepared using the Case Submission Template, available from SAGE as a Word document.
-Please prepare your case study directly in the template, double spacing throughout in 12pt Times New Roman. - Please use plenty of headings, sub-headings, and bulleted lists in the main body of your case, in order to add structure, aid in student learning, and increase online discoverability.
-Keep in mind that readers will be seeing your case study on a screen, and that long blocks of unbroken text can create a difficult reading experience. - Please do not delete any of the guidance text included in the template as it may be useful for our reviewers.
-However, you do not have to use every suggested heading section for your case study.
+- Please prepare your case study directly in the template, double spacing throughout in 12pt Times New Roman. - Please do not delete any of the guidance text included in the template as it may be useful for our reviewers. - We encourage the use of headings and sub-headings in the main body of text, in order to add structure, aid in user learning, and increase online discoverability.
+Keep in mind that readers will be seeing your case study on a screen, and that long blocks of unbroken text can create a difficult reading experience.